 Common transient and summer resident; uncommon winter resident (southeast; rare elsewhere).

 Wood ducks form pairs in midwinter and usually have two broods a year.
 Clutches comprise 6-16 eggs, which are incubated 28-37 days.
 The young are covered with down when they hatch and jump from the nest cavity a day after hatching.
 Nest cavities can easily be 60 feet aboveground and are usually at a place where a branch has fallen off a tree, exposing a rotted, hollow place in the trunk.
 Wood ducks also readily use specially made nest boxes.

-Popular with duck hunters and with just about anyone able to see their stunning plumage, wood ducks declined because of human actions but also rebounded because humans made the decision to enact laws to protect this and many, many other species, and their habitats.
+Popular with duck hunters and with just about anyone able to see their stunning plumage, wood ducks declined because of human actions.
+They also rebounded because humans made the decision to enact laws to protect this and many other species, and their habitats.

 Wood ducks eat mostly plant foods, including seeds, nuts such as acorns, fruits, and leaves.
 They also eat small invertebrates.
 In turn, wood ducks are preyed upon by animals, such as hawks, and are particularly vulnerable during nesting and when the chicks are incapable of flight.